 Can you find the areas of the trapezia in this sequence?

 Carry out cyclic permutations of nine digit numbers containing the digits from 1 to 9 (until you get back to the first number).
 Prove that whatever number you choose, they will add to the same total.

 Replace each letter with a digit to make this addition correct.

 These formulae are often quoted, but rarely proved.
 In this article, we derive the formulae for the volumes of a square-based pyramid and a cone, using relatively simple mathematical concepts.

-digit numbers Follow the rest of the instructions then try. . . .
+Write down a three-digit number Change the order of the digits to get a different number Find the difference between the two three digit numbers Follow the rest of the instructions then try. . . .

 A paradox is a statement that seems to be both untrue and true at the same time.
 This article looks at a few examples and challenges you to investigate them for yourself.

 Can you make sense of the three methods to work out the area of the kite in the square?